Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "You cruel man."
 They shared a chuckle.
 "Fleet’s coming.
 FIC wants her in *Myrmidon’s* brig." he turned to Wrma.
 "I am afraid you are likely to be with us for some time."

 "And what will happen?"
 Wrma asked.
 She’d given up on defiance at some point without noticing it.
-Now, she was just…resigned.
+Now, she was just... resigned.

 "That depends on you.
 I’m sure you’ve heard horror stories, but trust me: we don’t practice any of that, and we don’t need it anyway.
 You will learn quickly that you are your own worst keeper."

 Whatever that meant.
 Wrma was still wondering when a new group of Humans arrived, these ones in uniform of some kind to escort her away, to another cargo bay, through a jump array, onto a *different* ship, through its cramped and too-tight decks, and into a cell.

 They let her keep the food.
 Gave her a paper cup full of a whole day’s worth of water, too.
-Left her alone just long enough to start getting nervous, bored and fretful…
+Left her alone just long enough to start getting nervous, bored and fretful...

 And then they came back and explained the rules to her.
 They were polite.
 Friendly.
 Efficient.